-Trump, Putin Agree to Summit; Details to Be Announced
+Trump, Putin Agree to Summit; Details to Be Announced Thursday

 History repeating

-Officials are watching with chagrin as a dynamic evident during Trump’s visit this month to the G7 in Canada repeats itself.
+European officials are watching with chagrin as a dynamic evident during Trump’s visit this month to the G7 in Canada repeats itself.

 Ahead of that summit, held at a riverside hotel in rural Quebec, Trump questioned whether he really needed to attend.
 On the evening before his departure, he engaged in a Twitter spat with his French and Canadian counterparts.
 He arrived late, missing a planned meeting with French President Emmanuel Macron, and departed early, leaving other leaders to discuss oceans and the environment without him.